Yonle/openradio/README.md

 #### Functions
 - `play(ReadableStream)` A function to play audio from [`ReadableStream`](https://nodejs.org/api/stream.html#class-streamreadable) or "string".
 A string could be a URL, or file path.
 - `playPCM(ReadableStream, options)` A function to play PCM audio from [`ReadableStream`](https://nodejs.org/api/stream.html#class-streamreadable) or "string".
 A string could be a URL, or Filepath.
-A options include:
+Available options:

  1. `rate`  The PCM audio bitrate.
 The default is `44100`.
  2. `channels` The PCM audio channels.
 The default is `2`.